JingzheShi/NLPCtlScalingAndBounds/README.md

 [Public repository]

-Experiment codes for the paper: Explaining Context Length Scaling and Bounds for Language Models.
+Experiment codes for the paper: Explaining Context Length Scaling and Bounds for Language Models. (arxiv link coming soon)

 ## Content in this repository